daKmoR/testing-workflow-for-web-components/README.md

 });
 ```

-dang.. the error happens even before...
+Dang.. the error happens even before that point...

 ```js
 set value(newValue) {
   debugger;
 ```

-ok let's see what we have there
+Alright, let's see what we have here
 ```js
 // console.log(this);
 <a11y-input>